s-20/unnamed/MetaTraits.md

 ## Lucky

-Some people are occasionally just lucky.
+Some people are just lucky.
 They get through things not due to skill or natural ability, but because the winds of fate are at their backs.
 Of course, relying on luck can also backfire impressively.
-You can pull Luck for *any* check in place of any other Trait, or you can [Burn](Burn.md) it normally.
-On any given Lucky check, Quirks cancel Effort at a 1 for 1 rate.
-If you roll more [Quirks](Quirks.md) than [Effort](Effort.md) on that check, you fail the check in some impressive or spectacular way, and you get to describe how your luck has turned against you.
+You can pull Luck for any check *in addition to* any other Trait.
+On any given Lucky check, if your Quirks (generally dice results of 1) outnumber your Effort (generally any dice result of 5 or above), you fail the check in some impressive or spectacular way, and you get to describe how your luck has turned against you.
 If it's your Turn in [Combat](Combat.md), your turn is over, and you lose all remaining actions in addition to any other side effects.

 You can also Burn Lucky to provide [Synergy](Synergy.md) to any other player’s check; this doesn’t cause the Quirk related failure indicated above.
 You can’t use Lucky to claim Synergy otherwise.